software-assignments-spring2021/spring-2019-Laika/README.md

 ![](images/ipfspublish.png)

 ### Once it is published and you have the public hash id connect to https://ipfs.io/ipns/<hash>, where hash is the public hash ID given to you after running the previous command

+### Our entire code repository as of May 9th, 2019 at 12:54pm is published on ipfs at http://127.0.0.1:8080/ipfs/QmRwBntNNQwbiBau5keRWpE2x8jbLLxcqxS8zD2FGQSxKo
+*Remember you need ipfs daemon running in order to connect to this hash!*